07740 877 544 firstname.lastname@example.org

 So much more than painted letters

-Equipped with the knowledge which a signwriter possesses presents opportunities for bespoke projects which don’t include lettering.
+The signwriters knowledge presents opportunities for bespoke projects which don’t include lettering.

-Such as illustrations, murals, mirrors, glasswork and a multitude of lining and striping of surfaces.
+Such as illustrations, murals, mirrors and glasswork.
+Not forgetting, a multitude of lining and striping of surfaces.
 There’s even the odd occasion when an airbrush can be dusted off for highlights and blending colours.